dijkstrw/5x5x2/README.md

 Advanced features:
 - adjustable speed macrokeys to e.g. emit passwords
 - all leds individually addressable, colorchord support
-- leds can be assigned to groups
+- leds can light on e.g. volume or desktop changes
-- a number of different ease functions to light led groups at keypresses
 - configuration can be adjusted and flashed in userflash
 - and an automouse that can simulate fast clicking